Beauty Behind the Madness: Background and development

+Republic's A&R team also sent the Weeknd to work on the soundtrack to the 2015 film, Fifty Shades of Grey, during its early stages of development.
+In 2014, with parts of the film changing, its director, Sam Taylor-Johnson, wanted a song sung by a male artist for the end credits.
+This led to the Weeknd writing the song "Earned It", with Stephan Moccio, Jason "DaHeala" Quenneville, and Ahmad "Belly" Balshe, in October.
+Moccio would produce two other tracks from Beauty Behind the Madness, "Real Life" and "Angel".
+According to Moccio, the chords from "Real Life" were taken from the 1954 jazz standard "Misty".
+Moccio presented "Angel", which had pre-recorded vocals from American singer Maty Noyes, to the Weeknd, who liked the track.

+The Weeknd also executive produced the album with Illangelo, who he worked with on his first three mixtapes, and DaHeala.
+Illangelo attained production credits for 7 of the 14 tracks on the album, producing "Dark Times" and "Prisoner" alone.
+For the rest of his production, Illangelo applied finishing touches, which required either major or minor effort.
+British singer Labrinth had already arranged the track "Losers" prior to sending it to Illangelo.
+"Tell Your Friends" was produced by American rapper Kanye West, with Illangelo's work on the song mainly being add-ons and recording the Weeknd's vocals.
+"The Hills", recorded at the Weeknd's home studio, was heavily built off of a demo produced by their mutual friend, Emmanuel "Mano" Nickerson.

 Composition

 Beauty Behind the Madness has been described by critics as a noticeable shift from the Weeknd's alternative R&B background to a more mainstream pop-oriented sound; with some of his original elements remaining intact.
 In addition to its alt-R&B and pop sonics, Beauty Behind the Madness incorporates elements of disco, funk, soul, art rock, blues, and trap.
 Influences of Michael Jackson's Thriller (1982) and Bad (1987) are also present throughout the album.
 Lyrical themes include romance, success, loneliness, self-loathing, and independence.

 Promotion

 Tour

 On June 26, 2014, the Weeknd announced the King of the Fall Tour, which spanned North America in September and October of that year.
 Schoolboy Q and Jhené Aiko appeared as supporting acts.
 The tour was announced the day after the Weeknd uploaded the single "Often" on SoundCloud.
 On August 20, 2015, he announced The Madness Fall Tour, his first arena tour, in support of the album.